ahazem/ruby-conf-18-notes/day-3/building-a-memex-with-ruby.md

 >  "We are being buried under our own product".

-Basically that technology allows us to create information more that we can analysis/understand.
+Basically that technology allows us to create information more than we can analysis/understand.

-Vannevar came up with a device called The Memex.
+Vannevar came up with a device called The Memex trying to solve this.

 Explains the memex.